ExpediaGroup/graphql-kotlin/docs/execution/contextual-data.md

 ---

 All GraphQL servers have a concept of a "context".
-A GraphQL context contains metadata that is useful to the GraphQL server, but shouldn't necessarily be part of the GraphQL query's API.
+A GraphQL context contains metadata that is useful to the GraphQL server, but shouldn't necessarily be part of the GraphQL schema.
 A prime example of something that is appropriate for the GraphQL context would be trace headers for an OpenTracing system such as [Haystack](https://expediadotcom.github.io/haystack).
-The GraphQL query itself does not need the information to perform its function, but the server itself needs the information to ensure observability.
+The GraphQL query does not need the information to perform its function, but the server needs the information to ensure observability.

 The contents of the GraphQL context vary across applications and it is up to the GraphQL server developers to decide what it should contain.
 For Spring based applications, `graphql-kotlin-spring-server` provides a simple mechanism to